jezur/jezur.github.io/README.md

 $ bundle info --path THEMENAME
 ```

-I added an *if statement* at the end of the `head.html` file that includes A
+I added an *if statement* at the end of the `head.html` file that includes a
 [mathjax support](https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML)
 file whith some configurations.
 I used the configurations found in the
 file `_includes/mathjax_support` from [*Haixing-Hu*'s repository](https://github.com/Haixing-Hu/Haixing-Hu.github.io),